Two suspects could be charged over Nama deal

-Nama property deal: NCA could charge two suspects
+Nama property deal: Two suspects may be charged

-Prosecutors are being asked to decide whether to charge two suspects being questioned over an investigation into Northern Ireland's biggest ever property deal.
+Prosecutors are being asked to decide whether to charge two suspects questioned over an investigation into Northern Ireland's biggest ever property deal.

 Nine people are under investigation over the £1.2bn property sale.